Geometrical Aspects of the Hamiltonization Problem of Dynamical Systems: Preliminaries

-Now, we observe that if $\pi$ is a Poisson structure and $f$ is an arbitrary function on $M$, then $f\pi$ is not a Poisson structure, in general.
-We say that $\pi$ is \emph{conformally invariant} if $f\pi$ is again a Poisson structure on $M$ for any \ec{f \in C^{\infty}(M)}.
+Now, we observe that if $\pi$ is a Poisson structure and $f$ is an arbitrary function on $M$, then~$f\pi$ is not a Poisson structure, in general.
+We say that $\pi$ is \emph{conformally invariant} if $f\pi$ is again a Poisson structure on $M$ for any $f \in C^{\infty}(M)$.
 A simple computation shows that

-\begin{lemma} Every Poisson structure with \emph{rank at most two} is conformally invariant. \end{lemma}
+\begin{Lemma} Every Poisson structure with rank at most two is conformally invariant. \end{Lemma}